i18next/i18next/source/content.md

         var appName = t('app.name'); // -> i18n
         var creator = t('creator.firstname') + ' ' + t('creator.lastname'); // -> Jan Mühlemann
     });

+If you really need to init i18next not async you could pass in `getAsync = false` in options.
+Default will be async.

 After initialisation you can use __$.t()__ instead of setting translation in the init callback: